Animals in War: 7 Examples of Animals Fighting in Human Conflict

 An unlikely candidate for war animals, homing pigeons have been used to deliver messages since as early as 3000 BCE in Egypt.
 Naturally this ability to deliver messages went hand-in-wing with being able to deliver communication to and from the battlefield.

 During the First World War, homing pigeons were used extensively, with thousands being employed to deliver vital messages to and from the front.
 Some pigeons were even awarded medals for their services.
-One such pigeon, Cher Ami, was awarded the Croix de Guerre for delivering 12 messages during the Battle of Verdun in 1918.
-She delivered her final message despite suffering from a bullet wound.
+One such pigeon, Cher Ami, was awarded the Croix de Guerre for delivering 12 messages in the latter half of 1918.
+He delivered his final message despite suffering from a bullet wound.
 This message saved the lives of 194 US servicemen.

 In World War II, the numbers of pigeons being used was even bigger.
 The UK alone used over 250,000 pigeons.
 Thirty-two pigeons were awarded the Dickin Medal, the highest honor of gallantry from the UK that can be given to animals for their services.